Email Spoofing Detection using Machine Learning: A Developer's Guide

 This snippet demonstrates how to load email data, split it into training and testing sets, and train a model.
 You can then integrate the trained model into an email processing pipeline to classify incoming emails.

 Integrating your model with existing email infrastructure is essential for real-world application.
-You can use APIs to access email data from mail servers.
-Deploy the model as a microservice or within an existing email gateway.
+You can use apis to access email data from mail servers.
+Deploy the model as a microservice using frameworks like Flask or FastAPI, or integrate it directly within an existing email gateway's processing logic.

 Setting up real-time monitoring and alerts for detected spoofing attempts enables quick responses to potential threats.
 This integration ensures that your model actively protects against email spoofing in real-time.